.avif)

 Choosing the right form for your supplement is an essential step.
 You can decide whether you want your supplement in powder form to mix with drinks or food, or to encapsulate it for easy ingestion.

 Also, consider the servings per container, which will guide you in determining the number of capsules or scoops per serving.
+Keeping your audience’s habits in mind helps ensure the serving style feels convenient and encourages consistent use.

 Step 6: Determine how many units you need

 Once you have decided on the supplement form and servings per container, you can determine how many units you need.
-This step will guide you in calculating the number of ingredients you need to buy and the cost of production.

 Step 7: Create your custom supplement blends